bezabu/bb-gp-pp4-part/README.md

 - All Python code passes through the CI Python Linter with no errors

-- The website generates a score of 99 on the homepage whether logged in or out.
+- The website generates a score of 99 on all pages with the following exceptions:

+  - The sign up page generates a score of 98

+  - The defect detail page score varies depending on how many updates or images are present on the page.

+  - The auth admin page generates a score of 85

 ### Unfixed Bugs